 Even the front-facing camera has got all the goods.
 Lenovo has used an 8-megapixel sensor on the other end with an aperture as wide as f/2.0.
-It promises vibrant and colour-rich selfies, but video captured might look as good as you’d have expected.
+It promises vibrant and color-rich selfies, but video captured might look as good as you’d have expected.
 Long story short, the camera is good, but definitely not the best in the sub-20k price bracket.

 Software and UI

 Last but not the least, Lenovo has used an immensely powerful 3,500 mAh battery on Zuk Z2.
 The device holds enough juice to handle an entire day of hefty usage with lots of calling, social networking and multitasking.
 It stands out against most phones in the sub-20k price bracket and delivers approximately 12 hours of usage with Wi-Fi and data networks running.
 Zuk’s performance, in terms of battery backup, is not the best but it definitely makes up a decent package when you’re running on a tight budget.

 The Z2 also includes Qualcomm’s Quick Charge 3.0 tech, which recharges the phone from 0 to 100 percent in approximately 1 hour and 45 minutes.
 A single 15-minute charge with this tech could give you around 3 hours of juice on ZUK Z2.